TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/rbac.md

 When there is no owner assigned, APIs and objects using it are visible to all users.
 When there is a conflict, for example when a policy has multiple APIs, and the user owns only one of those APIs, they will have access to the object.

 ### Enabling API Ownership

-For Self-Managed installations, API Ownership is available for customers with at least a 5-node or Cloud Native Unlimited-node license.

 In order to enable API Ownership for Self-Managed installations, you need to set `enable_ownership` to `true` in your `tyk_analytics.conf` or set the `TYK_DB_ENABLEOWNERSHIP` environment variable.